Paper Wasps in Central Florida

-Similarly to mud daubers, paper wasps are considered to be beneficial to the environment for keeping the insect population under control.
+Despite their sometimes-aggressive behavior, paper wasps are considered to be beneficial to the environment for keeping the insect population under control.
 They also assist in pollination by feeding on nectar.
-Paper wasps are considered aggressive and have been known to sting repeatedly when threatened.
+Paper wasps are considered defensive of their nests and have been known to sting repeatedly when threatened.
 For this reason, it’s important to never disturb their nest.
-Stings can be extremely painful, which is why you should leave it up to a professional to control paper wasp infestations in or near your home.
+Stings can be extremely painful and dangerous for those allergic.